thasso/pyjip/docs/source/tools_and_pipelines.rst

 are treated specially.

 Input options are automatically validated for each tool.
-The system will raise in error if you set an input option to a non existing file.
+The system will raise an error if you set an input option to a non-existing file.

-Output options and files that are referenced as outputs of tools are used to detect the state of a tool and its execution, especially when something went wrong.
+Output options and files that are referenced as outputs of tools are used to detect the state of a tool and its execution, especially when something goes wrong.
 The first indicator for a jobs state, say *running* or *failed*, is the job database.
-Alternatively, if the job is no longer marked as running on your compute cluster, the output files of a jobs are checked and the job is marked as completed if all outputs exists.
-That would means that a job that failed in the middle of its run might leave files on disk and might be marked as completed accidentally.
+Alternatively, if the job is no longer marked as running on your compute cluster, the output files of a job are checked and the job is marked as completed if all outputs exists.
+That would mean that a job that failed in the middle of its run might leave files on disk and might be marked as completed accidentally.
 To prevent this, a JIP run **deletes all output of failed jobs** automatically.
 If you submit your jobs through the ``jip submit`` command line tool or run it with ``jip run``, you can prevent deletion of files using the ``--keep`` flag.
 In general, you are encouraged not to use *keep* though.
-If a job failed, its output will be removed and this will allow you to fix the problem and restart your job without thinking about orphan files.
+If a job fails, its output will be removed and this will allow you to fix the problem and to restart your job without thinking about orphan files.

 .. _stream_dispatching: